-- 7. Investigating and responding to COVID-19 cases in the workplace - a.
-The following procedures shall be taken in advance of a report of a COVID-19 case and after their report to help identify employees who may have-had close contact: - 1) To facilitate contact tracing, employees will sign in and out when visiting a department that is not their own. - b.
-Investigating COVID-19 Cases - 1) When a report is made of a positive test of symptoms identified by a health care professional, the employee with COVID-19 will be excluded from the worksite and interviewed to establish: - a) Dates they have been at the work site. - b) Dates COVID-19 Case tested positive or first experience symptoms. - c) With whom they have been in contact - d) What other work sites they may have visited - Refer to VCPH Positive Case Line List Form, if being used. - 2) Determine who may be considered a close contact by definition: - a) Review sign in logs - b) Consider COVID-19 Case primary worksite - c) Review report for additional locations - c.
-Responding to COVID-19 cases - 1) COVID-19 cases and exposed employees and students will be excluded in accordance with sections 14 and 15 of this program - 2) Notify all staff who have been at the worksite with the qualified individual during the infectious period in accordance with Section 5, System for Communicating. - 3) Ensure COVID-19 tests are available to employees who were exposed at the worksite - a) Exposed employees - Employees are permitted to go to a testing site during work hours and LEA will assist with scheduling as needed - Testing provided at no cost to the employees - all information received in connection with testing and reporting shall be kept confidential except for reports to VCPH as required. - b) Other employees will be directed to VCPH testing sites. - 4) Investigate whether any workplace conditions could have contributed to the risk of close contact and what could be done to reduce exposure to COVID-19 hazards in accordance with Section 6 of this program.

-- 5) Hazard correction will occur in accordance with Section 8 of this program and paragraph 16.e.3), if applicable. - 6) Clean and disinfect all areas the qualified individual has been to help prevent the spread of the virus in accordance with paragraph 12.b.6) of this program. - 7) Notification to VCPH will be sent according to paragraph 13.a.1) of this program and paragraph 16.f., if applicable. - 8) Notification to Cal/OSHA will be sent according to paragraph 13.a.2) of this program, if applicable. - 9) All employee COVID-19 cases will be reported to the workers' compensation claims administrator, Charmon Evans. - a) Use the COVID-19 Positive Test Report from the workers' compensation claims administrator.
+7. Investigating and responding to COVID-19 cases in the workplace

+- a.
+The following procedures shall be taken in advance of a report of a COVID-19 case and after their report to help identify employees who may have been exposed: - 1) To facilitate contact tracing, employees will notify their supervisor when visiting a department that is not their own. - 2) When a report is made of a positive test of symptoms identified by a health care professional, the COVID-19 case will be excluded from the worksite and interviewed to establish: - a) Dates they have been at the work site

+- b) Dates COVID-19 Case tested positive or first experience symptoms - c) With whom they have been in contact - d) What other work sites they may have visited - Refer to VCPH Positive Case Line List Form - 3) Determine who may have been exposed - a) Review sign in logs and employee schedules - b) Consider COVID-19 Case primary worksite - c) Review report for additional locations - b.
+Responding to COVID-19 cases - 1) COVID19 cases and exposed employees and students will be excluded in accordance with sections 14 and 15 of this program. - 2) Notify all staff who have been at the worksite with the qualified individual during the infectious period in accordance with Section 5, System for Communicating. - 3) Ensure COVID-19 tests to employees who were exposed at the worksite - a) Exposed employees - Employees are permitted to go to a testing site during work hours and LEA will assist with scheduling as needed - Testing provided at no costs to the employees - all information received in connection with testing and reporting shall be kept confidential except for reports to VCPH as required. - b) Other employees will be directed to VCPH testing sites. - 4) Investigate whether any workplace conditions could have contributed to the risk of COVID-19 exposure and what could be done to reduce exposure to COVID-19 hazards in accordance with Section 6 of this program. - 5) Hazard correction will occur in accordance with Section 8 of this program and paragraph 16.e.3), if applicable. - 6) Clean and disinfect all areas the qualified individual has been to help prevent the spread of the virus in accordance with paragraph 12.b.6) of this program. - 7) Notification to VCPH will be sent according to paragraph 13.a.1) of this program and paragraph 16.f., if applicable. - 8) Notification to Cal/OSHA will be sent according to paragraph 13.a.2) of this program, if applicable. - 9) All employee COVID-19 Cases will be reported to the workers' compensation claims administrator, Charmon Evans. - a) Use the COVID-19 Positive Test Report from the workers' compensation claims administrator.